 S.1.6.
 Advancement of Primary Indicating or Recording Elements. - The master weight totalizer shall advance only when the belt conveyor is in operation and under load.
+(Amended 1989)

 S.1.7.
 Master Weight Totalizer. - The master weight totalizer shall not be resettable without breaking a security means.
+[Nonretroactive as of January 1, 1986]

-- S.1.8.
-Power Loss.
-In the event of a power failure of up to 24 hours, the accumulated measured quantity on the master weight totalizer of an electronic digital indicator shall be retained in memory during the power loss.
+S.1.8.
+Power Loss. - In the event of a power failure of up to 24 hours, the accumulated measured quantity on the master weight totalizer of an electronic digital indicator shall be retained in memory during the power loss.
 [Nonretroactive as of January 1, 1986]

-(Amended 1989) - S.1.9.
-Zero-Ready Indicator.
-A belt-conveyor scale shall be equipped with a zero-ready indicator that produces an audio or visual signal when the zero balance is within \pm 0.12 % of the rated capacity of the scale during an unloaded belt condition.
+S.1.9.
+Zero-Ready Indicator. - A belt-conveyor scale shall be equipped with a zero-ready indicator that produces an audio or visual signal when the zero balance is within ± 0.12 % of the rated capacity of the scale during an unloaded belt condition.
 The type of indication (audio or visual) shall be determined by the individual installation.